avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 comments: true
 ---

 This is my writeup for "Hollywood", the very last level on the [Microcorruption](https://microcorruption.com) CTF.
 Like usual, if you haven't already solved it or given it your very best shot, you should stop reading and go do that now.
-This level doesn't have any clever tricks, it just takes perseverence.
+This level doesn't have any clever tricks, it just takes perseverance.

 ## Intro